qingwei91/basil/README.md

 This project get a lot of idea from https://github.com/nuttycom/xenomorph, it shows how to retain an extra type parameter with structure that is similar to `Fix`.

-I recommend watching this [video](https://www.youtube.com/watch?v=oRLkb6mqvVM) if you are interested
+I recommend this [video](https://www.youtube.com/watch?v=oRLkb6mqvVM) if you are interested

+This library also make use of [magnolia](https://github.com/propensive/magnolia) project to derive ParseOps typeclass for case classes

 ### Next

+* Support Option[X]
 * Split fs2 into separate module
 * Better error message
+* Support extract json number into different scala number type (long, float, int, double)
 * Support extract data as Sequence
 * Support auto decoding of case classes
 * Benchmark